-In times of Covid-19 we’d like to focus on the positive side of things, using our time to prepare beautiful material and information from around the world and spread good news and positive vibration.
+In times of Covid-19, we’d like to focus on the positive side of things, using our time to prepare beautiful material and information from around the world and spread good news and positive vibration.
 This one is for all visitors that are still in Indonesia: emergency stay permits will be granted automatically and without any costs for tourists who have entered the country after the 5th of February (see conditions below).

 Automated extension process of emergency stay permit for all tourists in Indonesia in times of Covid-19

 Bali has become quiet, but for those foreign guests that are still in the country, Indonesia has announced generous and uncomplicated regulations.
-It is meant to simplify the visa process for tourists who cannot return to their country due to Covid-19 outbreak, details below are quoted from Bali.com:
+It is meant to simplify the visa process for tourists who cannot return to their country due to the Covid-19 outbreak, details below are quoted from Bali.com:

 - Applicants do not need to come to the immigration office to apply.